Oval Solitaire

 About Andrew

-Natural or laboratory-grown
+Natural or lab-grown

-A natural diamond and a laboratory-grown diamond can both make a beautiful engagement ring.
+A natural diamond and a lab-grown diamond can both make a beautiful engagement ring.
 The difference is not whether one can look good.
 The difference is origin, rarity, budget, size, and what the stone means to the person wearing it.

 Same ring direction